API, also REST API

 More information: Time Sheet

-Timeline, also Timeline view
+Roadmap, also Roadmap view

-More information: Timeline view mode
+More information: Roadmap view mode

 Anybody who needs access data in Targetprocess.
 Every user has first and last name, email, password.
 Users are assigned to projects, teams and work items under different roles.
 Besides the roles, the permissions of the users are also granted with global access level settings that can be one of the following options: regular Users, Observers, Contributors, Administrators.